ACS Award for Affordable Green Chemistry

 History

-The award was established in 2007 and is supported, beginning in 2009, through an endowment by Rohm and Haas Company, now a wholly owned subsidiary of Dow.
+The award was established in 2007 and has been supported since 2009 through an endowment by Rohm and Haas Company, now a wholly owned subsidiary of Dow.

 Contact Information